 As a child, I was a fussy eater.
 Aai(mother)made all her futile attempts to feed her fragile girl with different kinds of preparations.
 All I relished,was polya (Indian whole wheat bread, rolled flat into a circle) with clarified butter and sugar, jam or at times condensed milk.
 I have always had a sweet tooth.
 Bengali mishti, roshogolla or even mishit doi could fill my appetite.
 I could eat the sweet meats any time and in any quantity.
 That was how I probably extracted energy and kept going.
 Occasional Bengali feasts at our family friends or even at the weddings was when I relished the most.
 Now this ‘most’ is my personal capacity because it would probably suffice anyone’s half a breakfast.
-Yet the flavours and the texture in the Bengali feast was always intriguing for the little me.
-My Marwaadi school friends tiffins and the churan was what I loved eating than my aai’s poli bhaaji/sandwich she made with such efforts in the morning.
+Yet the flavours and the texture in the Bengali feast were always intriguing for the little me.
+My Marwaadi school friends tiffins and the churan was what I loved eating.
 It was an everyday ritual, buying jhal muri through the school bus windows, for a rupee from the jhal muri wallahs who stood perched outside schools at home time.
 I had an appetite for such street food.
 Phuchka, egg roll, radha vallabhi you name it and I could hog endlessly!
 Understanding and developing a palate for Marathi food came quite later in my life …very late I must mention.
 Thank goodness for Ruchira and my adventure cooking through it!!

 Winters at home in India would mean perching up by the window, soaking the subtle warmth from the sun.
 With the fresh vegetables and limes showing up in the season this was the time of the year when Aai was always busy.
 She spent most her afternoons mixing her pickles of all sorts.
 Every year she prepared a variety of sweet and sour ones for the youngsters and the piquant pickles for the elders in the family.
 These pickles matured through the winter season in huge jars and made our favourite accompaniment with our meals for the rest of the year.
 I must mention Aai still enjoys pickling and the sun drying of the resources (usrya in Marathi) like vegetables and making papad and kurdai.
 She makes special batches for all her relatives when they visit her.
 Winter reminds me of our quarters in the CMERI colony when Tai(grandmother) came visiting us at Durgapur.
 Clad in her soft Ilkal nine-yard drape, Tai kept herself warm with a green shawl wrapped around her shoulders as we sat in the backyard overlooking our huge garden.
 Aai kept herself occupied with her favourite activity(of course pickling) while she waited for the new baby to join us..We all loved sitting on our baaz(char pai).
 Tai, me and Baba, watching aai and her pickle jars lined in a row.
 My little sister was to be born that month.
 I can visualise us sitting there on the verandah as Baba fiddled with his toy, a camera he bought from Stuttgart.